Skip to content ↓

 The Requirements of the 16-19 Study Programme

-All ESFA funded education for 16 to 19 year olds have a responsibility to deliver study programmes.
-These study programmes are bespoke programmes tailored to the individual needs of our students and combine a variety of qualification and non qualification activities.
+All ESFA funded education for 16 to 19-year-olds have a responsibility to deliver study programmes.
+These study programmes are bespoke programmes tailored to the individual needs of our students and combine a variety of qualification and non-qualification activities.

 We are committed to: